 The main thing I noticed was how much more pigmented the new lipsticks are compared to the tinted lip conditioners.
 Bang Bang on the end looks to be just a little more pigmented than In My Room, which is a muted pink while Bang Bang is red.
 It’s really just the difference in pigmentation.

 Funnel of Love really is a beautiful nude.
-I can see why SBL calls it the new nude!
 I’m not usually a fan of nudes because they can be brown, but Funnel of Love is almost a peachy color.
 It reminds me of the color of my natural lips, with perhaps a bit more punch.
 I think this could be flattering to almost everyone.

 Now for Neon Angel.
 Well, they weren’t kidding for the neon part!
 As you can see above, this is one.bright.lipstick.
 It was too bright for me to wear, but I wish I could have the courage to wear this.
-It is a really fun, bright pink.
-Spirit Beauty Lounge calls it a magenta, which I guess it kind of is, but it just looks like neon pink to me.
-It’s a fun color that is SURE to bring attention.
+It is a really fun, bright neon pink.
+It is SURE to bring attention.
 It’s also very pigmented, so a little bit goes a long way.
 It stained my finger when I swiped the sample to put it on my lips!
 It’s that pigmented.

 Now, for my favorite.
 I saved the best for last :o) Bang Bang was my favorite red.
 And then I met Femme Fatale.
 I have always searched for that perfect dark red.
 But I found them to either be too berry (purple) or too brick (brown).
 And then I tried Femme Fatale.
 It really is the perfect blend of berry and brick.
-This is where I disagree with Spirit Beauty Lounge.
-They call it a brick red, but I’ve tried some brick reds that are very orange/brown.
+Some have called it a brick red, but I’ve tried some brick reds that are very orange/brown.
 This isn’t at all.
 It has just enough berry in it to neutralize any sort of brown or orange tones without looking purple.
 Once I swiped this on my lips, I literally thought – the color I’ve been searching for!
 It’s SO beautiful.
 Now, I don’t know if I can totally replace it with Bang Bang because it is darker and not suitable for every occasion, but this is one I’m buying (waiting for those Earth Day sales!) as soon as I can.
 It’s gorgeous.

 As for the finish of all of these, they aren’t quite as moisturizing as the tinted lip conditioners, but I wouldn’t call them drying either.
 They do seem to still have a somewhat glossy finish (which you can see in the pictures).
 For the texture, they remind me of the Au Naturale lipsticks where you put it on, and then it seems to sink into your lips.
 It would be very easy (and fun!) to experiment with different lip glosses after these have sunk in.